 - You must not have recieved or be under current investigation for any Union or College disciplinary action that results in you contravening Union policy.

 - The Union will check that candidates are eligible to run with the College prior to the start of campaigning.

 - If you fail to meet the above requirements you shall be withdrawn from the election.

 The Officer Trustees are the leaders of Imperial College Union and are the voice of Imperial students.
 Elected by the entire student body, the five successful candidates take a full academic year out of their studies or at the end of their studies to work on behalf of their peers.
 Officer Trustee roles are full-time, paid positions, receiving a salary of more than £30K per year along with a great package of benefits and professional support from Imperial College Union's staff and Trustees.

 Other unique roles

 These are the other stand-alone positions within our system of student government.
-One is a full time time paid role, while the other is voluntary.
-Both are equally important to our strong democratic traditions as a Union.
+These are equally important to our strong democratic traditions as a Union.

 Roles with multiple positions

 These roles have multiple open positions available.
 There are two Student Trustee positions, nine Liberation & Community Officers, and as many Academic & Wellbeing Departmental Reps as there are departments of College.
 Each position is collaborative with different roles in our structure, but all are change agents who ensure we are maintaining the highest standards and living our values of Democracy, Inclusivity, Leadership and Partnership.